QubesOS/qubes-doc/managing-os/windows-tools-2.md

 Safe Mode should at least give you access to logs (see above).

-**Please include appropriate logs when reporting bugs/problems.** Starting from version 2.4.2 logs contain QTW version, but if you're using an earlier version be sure to mention which one.
+**Please include appropriate logs when reporting bugs/problems.** Starting from version 2.4.2 logs contain QWT version, but if you're using an earlier version be sure to mention which one.
 If the OS crashes (BSOD) please include the BSOD code and parameters in your bug report.
 The BSOD screen should be visible if you run the VM in debug mode (`qvm-start --debug vmname`).
 If it's not visible or the VM reboots automatically, try to start Windows in safe mode (see above) and 1) disable automatic restart on BSOD (Control Panel - System - Advanced system settings - Advanced - Startup and recovery), 2) check the system event log for BSOD events.

 If a specific component is malfunctioning, you can increase it's log verbosity as explained above to get more troubleshooting information.
 Below is a list of components: